Hydralazine is used to control high blood pressure (hypertension).

 If you experience any other symptoms which you think may be due to the tablets, please speak with your doctor or pharmacist for further advice.

 - Keep all medicines out of the sight and reach of children.

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep-out-of date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Hydralazine Tablets 25 mg, 50 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated June 2016.
+Manufacturer's PIL, Hydralazine Tablets 25 mg, 50 mg; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated July 2019.